All links go directly to official Proctor, Oklahoma government websites.

 Elections & Voter Records

-Proctor voters are served by the Adair County Election Board, located at 211 W Division Street, Stilwell, OK 74960, phone (918) 696-7198, website https://www.ok.gov/elections/.
-Voter registration in Oklahoma can be completed online at https://oklahoma.gov/elections/ovp.html through the Oklahoma Voter Portal, by mail using a downloadable voter registration application, or in person at the County Election Board, tag agencies, or various state offices.
-The deadline to register or update registration is 25 days before any election.
-Voters must provide an Oklahoma driver's license or state ID number or the last four digits of their Social Security number.
-Because Proctor is unincorporated and has no municipal government, there are no city council or mayoral elections specific to Proctor.
-Residents vote in county, state, and federal elections.
-Adair County offices up for election on rotating cycles include County Commissioner (three districts, four-year terms), County Sheriff, County Clerk, County Assessor, County Treasurer, and District Attorney.
-Oklahoma state legislative districts serving Proctor include a State Senate district and a State House district; residents should verify their specific legislative district assignments through the Oklahoma Voter Portal.
-Polling place assignments for Proctor voters vary by precinct; residents can look up their assigned polling location, sample ballot, and election information at https://okvoterportal.okelections.us.
-Early voting (called "absentee voting in person") is available at the County Election Board office beginning the Thursday before Election Day through the Saturday before the election.
-Mail-in absentee ballots are available to any registered voter; applications must be submitted to the County Election Board, and ballots must be notarized and returned by 7 p.m. on Election Day.
-In the November 2024 general election, Adair County saw voter turnout of approximately 50-55% of registered voters, consistent with rural Oklahoma counties in presidential election years.
-Looking ahead to the November 3, 2026 general election, Proctor and Adair County voters will decide several key races: the U.S. Senate seat currently held by James Lankford is not up in 2026 (next in 2028), but Oklahoma's gubernatorial race will be held (Governor serves four-year terms; 2026 is a gubernatorial election year).
-All five U.S. House seats for Oklahoma will be contested, with Proctor falling in Oklahoma's 2nd Congressional District.
-State legislative seats (State Senate District and State House District) will also be on the ballot, along with county offices including County Commissioner seats up for their four-year cycle, and potentially County Sheriff and other county officials depending on term expirations.
-Judicial retention questions for appellate judges may also appear on the ballot.
-Election records in Oklahoma are extensively public: voter registration lists (minus some personal information) can be requested from the County Election Board or State Election Board, campaign finance reports are searchable at https://guardian.ok.gov for state and legislative candidates, candidate filings and ballot access petitions are public, and precinct-level election results are posted by the County Election Board and compiled statewide at https://www.ok.gov/elections/.
-Oklahoma law (26 O.S. §§ 1 et seq.) governs elections and public access to election materials, balancing transparency with voter privacy.
+The registration deadline falls 25 days before any election, and voters must provide an Oklahoma driver's license or state ID number or the last four digits of their Social Security number.
+Since the community is unincorporated without municipal government, there are no city council or mayoral elections here.
+Residents participate in county, state, and federal contests instead.
+Adair County offices rotate on election cycles: County Commissioner seats in three districts with four-year terms, along with County Sheriff, County Clerk, County Assessor, County Treasurer, and District Attorney.
+State legislative districts serving the area include both a State Senate and State House district, though residents should verify their specific assignments through the Oklahoma Voter Portal.
+Polling place assignments vary by precinct, and voters can look up their location, sample ballot, and election details at https://okvoterportal.okelections.us.
+Early voting - called "absentee voting in person" under Oklahoma law - begins the Thursday before Election Day and runs through the Saturday before the election at the County Election Board office.
+Mail-in absentee ballots are available to any registered voter, but applications must be submitted to the board, and ballots must be notarized and returned by 7 p.m.
+On Election Day.
+Looking toward the November 3, 2026 general election, voters here will weigh several key races.
+The U.S. Senate seat currently held by James Lankford isn't up until 2028, but Oklahoma's gubernatorial race will be contested in 2026, as the Governor serves four-year terms.
+All five of Oklahoma's U.S. House seats will be on the ballot, with the community falling in Oklahoma's 2nd Congressional District.
+State legislative seats for both chambers will also appear, along with county offices including County Commissioner seats in their four-year cycle and potentially County Sheriff and other county officials depending on term expirations.
+Judicial retention questions for appellate judges may round out the ballot.
+Election records throughout Oklahoma are extensively public: voter registration lists, minus certain personal details, can be requested from the County Election Board or State Election Board.
+Campaign finance reports are searchable at https://guardian.ok.gov for state and legislative candidates.
+Candidate filings and ballot access petitions are public documents, and precinct-level election results are posted by the County Election Board and compiled statewide at https://www.ok.gov/elections/.
+Oklahoma law, specifically 26 O.S. §§ 1 et seq, governs elections and public access to election materials, balancing transparency with voter privacy.

 Frequently Asked Questions